2018-2019 state budget bill. The House of Representatives failed to pass this bill, so the Senate added the budget to a different bill, HB 144.

 What do you think should take priority in the next budget?

-The Legislature passed a supplemental spending bill in June, allocating $102 million in surplus business tax revenue to road and bridge improvements, affordable housing, substance abuse treatment, and a boost to the state's rainy day fund.
+The Legislature passed a supplemental spending bill in June of last year, allocating $102 million in surplus business tax revenue to road and bridge improvements, affordable housing, substance abuse treatment, and a boost to the state's rainy day fund.

 CONTACT ELECTED OFFICIALS »